What Is Academic Intervention ?

 What will be learned?

 Math: Students will review math skills using the Bridges Intervention curriculum.
 All students can make sense of math - some students just need more time, more opportunities and more support than others.
 We emphasize problem solving, the use of visual models and manipulatives, and a focus on developing fluency.
 Games and activities are used to practice math in a fun, low-risk environment.

 How does a student exit the program?

 What if this isn't a good fit for my child?

 Eligibility is based on assessment data, and a team of school professionals work together to determine which students might benefit from intervention.
-However, we understand that parents may have valid reasons for declining the opportunity, and screening data might not always accurately represent your child's needs or abilities.
+However, we understand that parents may have valid reasons for declining the opportunity, and/or screening data might not always accurately represent your child's needs or abilities.
 Please take into consideration all the variables (scheduling, classroom performance, self-esteem & confidence, test anxiety or performance, other supports already in place like at-home tutoring) in order to accept or decline.
-Talk to your child's teacher.
+Please talk to your child's teacher.
 Your child's participation in the program is your decision.